Maozheng6/Maozheng/README.md

 #### Student researcher, Google, Mountain View, CA<br/>
 Dec, 2022 - May, 2023<br/>
 Enabled Android settings search to understand natural language queries by LLMs.
 Created a dataset with pairs of natural language queries and answers by prompt engineering using LLMs, fine-tuned the LaMDA LLM with the dataset, evaluated the fine-tuned model with real user queries collected from a user study.
-The fine-tuned model outperforms traditional search algorithms such as TF-IDF, and sentence encoding.
+The fine-tuned model significantly outperforms traditional search algorithms such as TF-IDF, and sentence encoding.

 #### Research Intern, Google, Mountain View, CA<br/>
 Oct, 2022 - Dec, 2022<br/>
 (Same as the Google student researcher project above)
 #### Research Scientist Intern, Meta, Redmond, WA <br/>

-Reduced users physical burden in gesture typing in virtual reality by utilizing eye tracking information.
-Published a paper in IUI2024 from the intern project.
+Reduced users' physical burden in gesture typing in virtual reality by utilizing eye tracking information.
+Published a conference paper in IUI 2024 from the intern project.

 ## Programming languages
 Python (most fluent), Java, Swift, #C.